Diesel Park West

 Diesel Park West are an English alternative rock band from Leicester, England.
-Formed in 1980, they have released twelve official albums, plus six singles that have appeared in the UK singles chart.
+Formed in 1980, they have released thirteen official albums, plus six singles that have appeared in the UK singles chart.

 History

 The early years, 1980–1987

-The band was originally formed in 1980 as The Filberts (after local football team, Leicester City's former Filbert Street ground), although they would also occasionally appear as The Psychedelic Filberts.
+The group was originally formed in 1980 as The Filberts (after local football team, Leicester City's former Filbert Street ground), although they would also occasionally appear as The Psychedelic Filberts.
 Their main influences come from the West Coast sound of 1960s bands such as Moby Grape, Buffalo Springfield and Love.
 The main creative force in the band is Butler, who writes nearly all the band's material.
 Butler and Moth (who had also drummed for Leicester bands Legay and then Gypsy) had previously played together in a short-lived band called The Flicks, releasing one album in 1979 called Go for the Effect.
 Three Psychedelic Filberts tracks were released – a cover of The Byrds' "Lady Friend" on the Obscure Independent Classics Volume 2 album; a cover of the Beatles' "Rain" which was included on Yeah Yeah Noh's final release, the Temple of Convenience EP; and "Atlantis 1968", which appeared on the He Didn't Even Draw A Fish on My Shower Curtain compilation album.

 Beavan was at the same school with Butler and shared the same passion for West Coast music and then joining up with Butler and Smith in The Filberts.

-Rick Willson was a young guitar player and had his own studio in Barkby Road where the band started a long period of writing and recording.
+Rick Willson was a young guitar player and had his own studio in Barkby Road where the group started a long period of writing and recording.
 During this time they amassed a large number of songs, honing their skills and trying to get record label attention.

 In 1984, the band released a one-off single as The Come On called "Guitar Party", and provided the backing band to Del Shannon on his 1983 tour but it was several years before they got a recording contract.
-In 1987, Butler received a call from David Balfe from the small independent record label, Food Records, leading to the band's signing to Food.
+In 1987, Butler received a call from David Balfe from the small independent record label, Food Records, leading to the group's signing to Food.

 August 1987 saw the release of band's debut single, "When the Hoodoo Comes".
-It began to get airplay on late night radio shows and word of mouth about the band started to spread, and the Food label was acquired by EMI.
+It began to get airplay on late night radio shows and word of mouth about the group started to spread, and the Food label was acquired by EMI.
 Mick Salisbury joined the band at around this time as third guitarist.